Makan Konaté

-Makan Konatè (born 10 November 1991) is a Malian professional footballer who plays as an attacking midfielder for Liga 1 club RANS Nusantara.
+Makan Konaté (born 10 November 1991) is a Malian professional footballer who plays as an attacking midfielder for Liga 2 club Adhyaksa.

 Club career

 Persib Bandung

 In November 2013, he signed with Persib.
 On 2 February 2014, Konaté made his league debut by starting in a 1–0 win against Sriwijaya.
 And he also scored his first goal for the team, he scored in the 82nd minute from the penalty at the Jalak Harupat Stadium, With this result, Persib won their first win in the 2014 Indonesia Super League competition.
 On 10 June 2014, Konaté scored his first two goals for the club in a 3–1 win over PS Barito Putera.
 On 10 October 2014, he scored Persib's opening goal in a 3–2 away win over Mitra Kukar.
 On 4 November 2014, Konaté scored the winning goal for Persib against Arema in the 112nd minute, the score ended 3–1 until the second half of extra time was over, while bringing Persib to the final match.
 He was part of the team that won the 2014 Indonesia Super League, In this match, Persib managed to beat Persipura Jayapura through a penalty shootout (5–3).
 On November 20, 2014, he signed a two-year contract with Persib.